David M. Carlisle, MD, PhD

 Dr. Carlisle advocated for greater diversity within the health care industry as his career blossomed.
 His clinical work revolved around caring for the underserved.
 For many years Dr. Carlisle served as a volunteer doctor at the Venice Family Clinic.
 The center, based on the west side of Los Angeles County and co-founded by CDU researcher Mayer Davidson, M.D., describes itself as the largest free clinic in the U.S.

-He earned his Medical Degree in 1981 from Brown University; his Master of Public Health in 1988 from UCLA; and his Ph.D. in 1992 from UCLA’s School of Public Health.
+After graduating from Wesleyan University in Middletown, Connecticut in 1976, he then earned his Medical Degree in 1981 from Brown University; his Master of Public Health in 1988 from UCLA; and his Ph.D. in 1992 from UCLA’s School of Public Health.
 While in Westwood, Dr. Carlisle earned a prestigious fellowship as a Robert Wood Johnson Foundation Clinical Scholar.
 Over the years, he published numerous papers, and spoke at many forums.
 A common theme has been health disparities and access to care.
 Dr. Carlisle and his spouse Dr. Sylvia Carlisle have a son, David and a daughter, Aimee.